-Within this one week window, if any of the devices happens to have any organic app install events, these randomly generated clicks claim the credit.
+Within this one week window, if any of the devices happen to have any organic app install events, these randomly generated clicks claim the credit.
 This is an example of click fraud.
 Alternatively, users may have installs triggered by real clicks on ads.
-Fraudsters may hit the jackpot if their fake clicks happen to follow the real click and precede the completed installation of a mobile app, thereby claiming the last touch grand prize.
+Fraudsters may hit the jackpot if their fake clicks happen to follow the real click and precede the completed installation of a mobile app, thereby claiming the last-touch grand prize.
 This is an example of attribution fraud.

-It is rare luck to hit the jackpot.
 For the same number of installs, you will see a lot more clicks.
 The first thing you want to check is the click-to-install rate.
-If any Ad network or publisher has an exceedingly low click-to-install rate or much higher number of clicks for each install, that is red flag.
-Every campaign could be different—make sure you look at trends over time and compare across publishers and networks.
+If any ad network or publisher has an exceedingly low click-to-install rate or much higher number of clicks for each install, that is red flag.
+Every campaign could be different — make sure you look at trends over time and compare across publishers and networks.
 A click-to-install rate that is way below the historical trend line or way below peers’ for the same campaign would indicate a high chance of fraud.

 Click-to-install time (CTIT) or time to install (TTI) distribution